ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 	options.setProperty("auth-token", "AUTH TOKEN FOR DEVICE");
 	ManagedDevice managedDevice = new ManagedDevice(options, deviceData);

-**Constructor#2**
+**Constructor Two**

 Construct a ManagedDevice instance by accepting the DeviceData and the MqttClient instance.
-And this constructor requires the DeviceData to be created with additional device attributes like Device Type and Device Id as follows,
+This constructor requires the DeviceData to be created with additional device attributes like Device Type and Device Id as follows:

 .. code:: java